danielbzhang/danielbzhang/README.md

 ## Hi there 👋 my name is Daniel, my background is in Mathematics

-- 🌱 I’m currently learning Java and NoSQL
+- 🌱 I’m currently learning Java and NoSQL(MongoDB)
 - 💬 Ask me about anything
 - 📫 How to reach me: [email](mailto:daniel.b.zhangusa@gmail.com)